 Incorporating peppermint or coconut extract into your recipes rather than a sugar-heavy candy cane syrup can go a long way in cutting calories and making sure your hot chocolate is vegan-friendly all the way.
 Other toppings, like whipped cream, can also be used so long as you opt for dairy-free recipes.Â

 If you are trying to cut back on added sugar to improve your health and reduce calorie intake, consider recipes that contain sugar-free syrups like toasted marshmallow, sugar-free birthday cake, peppermint, and other options to make your vegan hot chocolate sweet and satisfying as well as delicious.
-Mindful Nutrition’s hot cocoa mixes, like Mindful Nutrition's Keto Cocoa, contain no sugar, so you can feel good about indulging in your nightly cup of calm.Â
+Mindful Nutrition’s hot cocoa mixes, like Mindful Nutrition's Keto Cocoa, contain no sugar, a feature some consumers prefer.

 Consider adding in a sugar-free vanilla, coconut, or chocolate syrup to take the flavor profile up a notch.
 You might even mix coconut and chocolate flavors together to form a unique and delicious drink that feels like a real treat.Â